 In a higher priced economy, learning the skill of bartering or trading would be useful.
-In the case where money may not be worth as much or you have little left to go around, being able to barter an item or a skill for something you need will be very helpful.
+In the case where money may not be worth as much or you have little left to go around, being able0 to know how to barter an item or a skill for something you need will be very helpful.

-Both of those articles focus on trading products so here I’ll talk about trading skills.
-The idea is simple, maybe you have a leaky sink that needs to be fixed and you don’t really have the money to shell out on a plumber, however your neighbor happens to be a plumber and could fix it for you.
-Of course you don’t have the money to pay him but he has some jeans that are in good shape but could use a little love from a seamstress and you happen to love to sew…..See how this works?
+The idea is simple – maybe you have a leaky sink that needs to be fixed and you don’t really have the money to shell out on a plumber, however, your neighbor happens to be a plumber and could fix it for you.
+Of course, you don’t have the money to pay him but he has some jeans that are in good shape but could use a little love from a seamstress and you happen to love to sew…..See how this works?

 As long as both parties agree that this is a fair trade it’s a great way to get things done without having an exchange of money, there is only an exchange of skills.

 Even if you think you don’t have any skills, you may still have something to trade.
 Maybe your friend would enjoy having a few loaves of freshly baked bread to fix your computer or maybe your brother-in-law is dying for someone to babysit the kids so he can have a night out with his wife and would be glad to trade babysitting for a little car tune up.